Microsoft/azure-docs.cs-cz/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 **Výstup:**

-Čas spuštění buňku: 13 sekund.
+Čas, kdy se má buňka spustit: 13 sekund.

     # LOAD A SAVED LINEAR REGRESSION MODEL FROM BLOB STORAGE AND SCORE A TEST DATA SET